tsunghsien1124/tsunghsien1124.github.io/_posts/2021-08-04-discretization-of-AR(1)-process-using-Adda-and-Cooper-(2003).md

 where $\mu$, $\rho$, and $u_t$ denote unconditional mean, AR(1) coefficient, as well as normally distributed innovation with mean zero and variance $\sigma^2$, respectively.

+TBC

 #### How to Program AC2003 in `Julia`

-Let's import the necessary packages.
+Import the necessary packages.

 ```julia
 using Distributions